-Imagine the possibilities of lemon bars and cheesecake together in one indulgent dessert that is now our Lemon Bar Cheesecake.
+This indulgent recipe marries two delicious desserts: lemon bars and cheesecake.
 Using a dark springform pan ensures a golden brown crust on this tart dessert recipe without having to bake before adding the filling.

 Pulse first 3 ingredients in a food processor 3 or 4 times or just until blended.
 Add butter, and pulse 5 or 6 times or until crumbly.
 Whisk together egg yolks and 1 Tbsp. ice-cold water in a small bowl; add to butter mixture, and process until dough forms a ball and pulls away from sides of bowl, adding up to 1 Tbsp. remaining ice-cold water, 1 tsp. at a time, if necessary.
 Shape dough into a disk; wrap in plastic wrap.
 Chill 4 to 24 hours.